-The rules solely concern complaints regarding conduct and criminal proceedings involving police personnel (and from 1 July 2018 military personnel assisting the police).
-Hence, complaints about substantive decisions and actions taken by the police in connection with their processing of cases do not fall within the scope of the rules.
-Complaints about police (operational) action outside the scope of criminal justice procedure are handled by the Commissioner of the relevant police district (Politidirektøren) or the National Police.
+The rules solely concern complaints regarding conduct (misbehaviour like rude language or unnecessary use of force) and criminal proceedings involving police personnel and from 1 July 2018 military personnel assisting the police.
+Hence, complaints about actions taken by the police in connection with the processing of cases do not fall within the scope of the rules.
+In other words, the police's actions, e.g. how the police's resources are used or general considerations of operational or tactical character, falls outside the scope of the Independent Police Complaints Authority, including the police's decision to make an arrest, to seize goods or to search a home.

+Complaints about police (operational) actions outside the scope of criminal justice procedure are handled by the Commissioner of the relevant police district (Politidirektøren) and - if appealed - the National Police.
 Act No. 444 of 9 June 2004 on police activities (politiloven) deals with the rules on police actions outside the scope of criminal justice.
 Complaints on police actions involving criminal investigations are handled by the Regional Public Prosecutor.